The Ultimate Moving Guide to New Jersey

 The Shore

 Made famous by an MTV show, the Jersey Shore isn’t all spray tans and drama.
-Jersey residents all have their favorite slice of “The Shore,” with many having nostalgic memories of summer days chilling by the waves or thrilling at the boardwalk attractions.
-Cities here run the whole gamut, with calm, family-friendly beaches, packed urban beachfront, and bustling surf spots.
+Jersey residents all have their favorite slice of “The Shore’s” sandy beaches.
+Many have nostalgic memories of summer days chilling by the waves or chasing thrills at amusement parks and boardwalk attractions.
+Cities here run the whole gamut, with calm, family-friendly beaches, packed urban beachfronts, and bustling surf spots.

 Central Jersey